 If offered admission, you must document your ability to cover the costs of the program through personal savings, scholarships, or grants that you have been awarded, and/or sponsorship by a family member or government.
-This Confidential Financial Statement will be sent to you in the summer.
+This Confidential Financial Statement will be sent to you in the spring.
 The I-20 form (required to obtain your student visa) cannot be issued until your ability to cover the costs of study has been documented and verified by the UCSF International Students and Scholars Office.

 You must be able to provide official copies of your academic records to UCSF.
 These include transcripts (aka marks reports), degree certificates, and other academic documents.

 These documents must be provided according to our specifications and received by the application deadline.